Celtic harp: Components

 The corr had a brass strap nailed to each side, pierced by tapered brass tuning pins.
 The treble end had a tenon which fitted into the top of the com (soundbox).
-On a low-headed harp the corr was morticed at the bass end to receive a tenon on the lámhchrann; on a high-headed harp this tenon fitted into a mortice on the back of the lámhchrann.
+On a low-headed harp, the corr was morticed at the bass end to receive a tenon on the lámhchrann; on a high-headed harp, this tenon fitted into a mortice on the back of the lámhchrann.

 The com (soundbox) was usually carved from a single piece of willow, hollowed out from behind.
 A panel of harder timber was carefully inserted to close the back.

 Crúite na dtéad (string shoes) were usually made of brass and prevented the metal strings from cutting into the wood of the soundbox.

 The fhorshnaidhm may refer to the wooden toggle to which a string was fastened once it had emerged from its hole in the soundboard.

 Playing technique

 The playing of the wire-strung harp has been described as extremely difficult.
-Because of the long-lasting resonance, the performer had to dampen strings which had just been played while new strings were being plucked, and this while playing rapidly.
+Because of the long-lasting resonance, the performer had to dampen the strings which had just been played while new strings were being plucked, and this while playing rapidly.
 Contrary to conventional modern practice, the left hand played the treble and the right the bass.
 It was said that a player should begin to learn the harp no later than the age of seven.
 The best modern players have shown, however, that reasonable competence may be achieved even at a later age.